 The layered meats, cheeses and olive-salad muffuletta, born in New Orleans, has multiple origin stories and styles (round-seeded Italian bread or French loaf).
 The most logical explanation for the genesis of the muffuletta suggests Italian workers on break from the docks cobbled together bits of this (meats and cheeses) and that (olive salad and bread) to form a meal, of sorts.
 As for style, the ongoing debate is whether to eat a muffuletta hot or cold.
 Decide for yourself at Central Grocery (cold), Napoleon House (warm), Stein’s (cold) and Cochcon Butcher (warm).

 New Orleans’ red sauce—commonly called “red gravy”—is indeed sweet.
-The presumption is that as Sicilian people merged into New Orleans culture and society, so too did their food, and that meant starting dished with the food "holy trinity"—bell peppers, onions and celery—which adds sweetness and flavor.
+The presumption is that as Sicilian people merged into New Orleans culture and society, so too did their food, and that meant starting dished with the food “holy trinity“—bell peppers, onions and celery—which adds sweetness and flavor.
 There are a large number of restaurants where sweet sauce is signature.
-To taste, check out the spinach-stuffed cannelloni at Vincent's or Mandina's Italian sausage and spaghetti.
-And when a yen for a brighter, more tart red sauce, there’s Italian Barrel for family-recipe lasagna, the handmade pasta and meatballs at Red Gravy or the “Ricotta Gnocchi Bolognese” at Altamura.
+To taste, check out the spinach-stuffed cannelloni at Vincent’s or Mandina’s Italian sausage and spaghetti.
+And when a yen for a brighter, more tart red sauce, there’s Italian Barrel for family-recipe lasagna or the handmade pasta and meatballs at Red Gravy.

 New Orleans Italian cuisine is a unique feast all its own.
 Mangia, mangia.
 Nothing could be sweeter.